Final report for GW20-206

 Overall, our greenhouse findings have suggested that the application of brown mustard concentrated extract product can be effective in reducing wireworm numbers.
 However, mortality caused by the brown mustard green manure (applied as plant tissue or concentrated seed meal) did not differ from that of the nontreated control.
 Due to their high glucosinolate content, several plant species from the Brassicaceae family can be used as biocides against a wide range of pests including insects, weeds, and pathogens.
 (Lichtenstein et al. 1964, Mojtahedi et al. 1993, Williams et al. 1993, Hansson et al. 2013, Dandurand et al. 2017).
 However, different species of mustard like brown and yellow mustard have different glucosinolate compounds.
 The major compound in the yellow mustard, S. alba, is sinalbin, which in the presence of water is hydrolyzed and produces a phytotoxic compound known as isothiocyanate (Popova et al. 2017).
 Isothiocyanate (-SCN) has mostly been suggested to have herbicidal effects and is less effective against insect pests like wireworm (Papavizas 1966, McCaffrey et al. 1995, Mojtahedi et al. 19914).
 Yellow mustard plant tissues and seed meal applied as green manure were not effective in reducing wireworm numbers.
 Yellow mustard concentrated extract causes relatively higher mortality on sugar beet wireworm only when applied at the higher rate of 4.5 t/ha.
 Our findings supported those by McCaffery et al. (1995) who suggested SCN-, the toxic compound in yellow mustard was not effective in reducing wireworm population (McCaffrey et al. 1995).

 There are some studies suggesting brown mustard efficacy against pests including wireworms (Furlan et al. 2004) and Globodera spp.
 (Dandurand et al. 2017).
-In our greenhouse experiment, soil incorporated brown mustard caused 31% mortality in sugar beet wireworm, which was relatively, but not significantly, higher than the mortality observed in the control treatment (6.25%).
-However, 65% wireworm mortality was achieved through applying brown mustard concentrated extracts.
-To find the effective rate of concentrated extract against wireworm, we evaluated the three rates of 2.2, 3.3 and 4.5 t/ha, similar to those applied in Dandurand et al. (2017) against the potato cyst nematode; we observed no significant difference in wireworm mortality among application rates.
+In our greenhouse experiment, soil incorporated brown mustard caused 33% mortality in sugar beet wireworm, which was relatively, but not significantly, higher than the mortality observed in the control treatment (8.33%).
+However, 64% wireworm mortality was achieved through applying brown mustard concentrated extracts.
+To find the effective rate of the concentrated extract against wireworm, we evaluated the three rates of 2.2, 3.3 and 4.5 t/ha, similar to those applied in Dandurand et al. (2017) against the potato cyst nematode; we observed no significant difference in wireworm mortality among application rates.
 Although yellow mustard is known for its phytotoxicity, seed emergence success was not significantly different across treatments, except for CruiserMaxx.
-The greenhouse study will be repeated to determine the underlying cause for the observed poor wheat emergence.
-Our field trials are also expected to validate our greenhouse findings.
-However, as mentioned earlier due to the unusual drought and heat stress our field planting are set to be repeated in fall.
-We expect field results to be available by the next reporting period
+Although field trials did not result in significant differences among treatments most of the observed tendencies supported the greenhouse findings.
+Additional field studies are needed to validate conclusions. .
+However, brown mustard concentrated extract can negatively affect the number of beneficial entomopathogenic nematodes in the soil.
+In our assay, we evaluated the effects of brown mustard extract on naturally occurring entomopathogenic nematodes, however, the impact of mustard compounds on commercially available entomopathogenic nematodes needs to be evaluated.
+While brown mustard extract with high glucosinolate compounds as a bioinsecticide can be a promising approach to reduce synthetic insecticide application in pest management strategies, it can negatively affect the efficacy of biological control agents in infecting wireworms and likely other soil-dwelling arthropod pests.
+In the present study, high rates of the concentrated extracts were applied to the soil and future studies on the effect of different application rates of the concentrated seed meal extracts of B. juncea on the entomopathogenic nematode populations are warranted.

 Education and Outreach